SebastianRichiteanu/IAM-Sentinel/README.md

 The tool uses a neo4j database to store the information.
 One can be spinned up using docker and the provided docker-compose file: ```docker-compose up -d```.

-The ingestion files have to be placed inside the `examples` folder, you can change this folder inside the code, alogside with the database credentials.
+The ingestion files have to be placed inside the `examples` folder, you can change this folder inside the code, alongside with the database credentials.

 To run the tool simply execute `go run .`

-Afterwards, one can query and visualize the data in Neo4j's UI, the default address is `localhost:7474`.
+Afterwards, the data can be queried and visualized in Neo4j's UI, the default address is `localhost:7474`.